 Sasha Sazonova, Undergraduate Student

 Sasha is a freshman Pharmacy student at the University at Buffalo in the Early Assurance program, which combines 2 years of undergraduate courses with 4 years of PharmD degree.
-She joined the lab through a work-study position to help out in the lab.
+She is a student assistant helping out in the lab.
 She is fascinated with the human body and how it processes different drugs.
-Microbiology is an important part of pharmacology, so she is excited to gain lab experiences.
+Microbiology is an important part of pharmacology, so she is excited to gain lab experience.
 She wishes to get a job in the pharmacy field.

 Chuks Aleke, PPBS rotation student